emmaoh/guide-to-airline/README.md

 5. As a user, I want to be able to view the details of a given flight specified from the listed schedule.

+6. As a user, I want to be able to save my list of scheduled flights to file.

+7. As a user, I want to be able to reload my list of scheduled flights from the file.